Daniel-KM/Omeka-S-module-SearchSolr/README.md

 curl --user 'omeka_admin:My Secret Pass Phrase' http://localhost:8983/api/cluster/security/authentication -H 'Content-type:application/json' -d  '{"delete-user": ["solr"]}' sudo systemctl restart solr
 ```

-Important: don't forget to remove the previous lines from the shell or browser
-history.
-Or add a space before it to skip it from the history.

 Of course, the user `omeka_admin` and the password should be set in the config
 of the core in the Solr page inside Omeka.